Child gang rape trial moved out of Kashmir

 All of them have pleaded not guilty.

 In its ruling, the Supreme Court directed that the trial would begin afresh on 9 July at a court in Pathankot, and would be heard on a daily basis.
-It added that the proceedings would be conducted on camera.
+It added that the proceedings would be conducted in camera.

 The victim's parents had said that they felt "threatened" in Kathua, where the community is predominantly Hindu.